Hungerford's crawling water beetle: Description

-Like all Haliplidae the adult form of the Hungerford crawling water beetle is more or less ovoid, with a markedly convex upperside.
+Like all Haliplidae the adult form of the Hungerford's crawling water beetle is more or less ovoid, with a markedly convex upperside.
 They have a yellowish-brown color with irregular dark markings.
 They are extremely small (3.8–4.3 mm long) which may contribute to the difficulty in locating them.
 Their wing covers are characterized by perforated stripes.
 The sides of their dorsal plate behind the head are nearly parallel for the basal two-thirds before widening at the sides.

-As characteristic of all Haliplidae, the hindlegs of Hungerford crawling water beetles have very distinctive and comparatively large coxal plates that cover most of the beetle's abdominal underside as well as parts of its hindlegs.
+As characteristic of all Haliplidae, the hindlegs of Hungerford's crawling water beetles have very distinctive and comparatively large coxal plates that cover most of the beetle's abdominal underside as well as parts of its hindlegs.
 These hindleg plates do not move although they are not fused to the beetle's centerline.
 As with all Haliplidae, these specialized hindleg plates function as air storage devices supplementing the air carried under the wing covers.

-Although most other Haliplidae are capable of flight, no observation has ever been recorded of a Hungerford's crawling water beetle flying.
-The absence of flight may contribute to the extreme limitation of its habitat, as flight might have helped it to spread over a larger area.
+Although most other Haliplidae are capable of flight, only one observation of a flying Hungerford's crawling water beetle has been made.
+It is not certain how far adults fly or what triggers them to initiate flight.

+The larvae of this beetle can be identified by the presence of a curved urogomphus on the last segment of the abdomen.